weblogix/hackintosh-dell-precision-3240-compact-comet-lake-opencore/README.md

 * Audio - Internal Speaker, Displayport/HDMI, and front audio port
 * Airplay, Sidecard, Continuity, Airdrop, Facetime, iMessage and Handoff - If you have the right Wifi card (tested with BCM94360NG M.2 Wifi Card)

-## What's not working
-* Displayport audio does not work after waking up from sleep.
-(I've tried `AppleALC` and all the ALC265 layouts without any success)

 ## Tested Configuration

 | Component | Tested                             |